metabrainz/picard-plugins/plugins/classical_extras/Readme.md

     Note that if "Split lyrics tag" is specified (see the Artists tab), then the tag named there will be included in the "...existing file tags..." list and does not need to be added in this section.

     "Clear any previous file tags...": This operates in an almost similar way to the main Picard option (Options->Tags->"Clear existing tags").
 All existing file tags will be cleared **unless** they are in the main Picard "Preserve tags..." option or the "...existing file tags..." list.
-The main differences from the basic Picard option are that (a) artwork is always preseved - i.e. this largely addresses [PICARD-257](https://tickets.metabrainz.org/browse/PICARD-257) and (b) the tags that are not kept are **not shown as deleted** in the bottom pane of Picard; however, a warning tag is written.
+The main differences from the basic Picard option are that (a) artwork is always preserved - i.e. this largely addresses [PICARD-257](https://tickets.metabrainz.org/browse/PICARD-257) and (b) the tags that are not kept are **not actually deleted or shown as deleted** in the bottom pane of Picard.
+They are just not displayed in the bottom pane -  however, a warning tag is written.

 2. "Tag map details".
 This section permits the contents of any hidden variable or tag to be written to one or more tags.